 If your writing looks professional, so do you.

-Of the seven examples below, which ones are correct if the writer is sending greetings from the entire family?
+Of the seven examples below, which ones are correct if the writer is sending greetings from more than one person with the same last name?

 - Happy holidays from the Smith’s